What do you get when you combine great food, local farmers and...

 Ms. Kennedy is an accomplished woman who has worked with the National Football League and the Boston Globe.
 She received the 1975 Pulitzer Prize for Meritorious Public Service for reporting on the Boston busing crisis of 1974.
 Ms. Kennedy has been the Director of the Howard Thurman Center since 2000.
 Before being director, she was at the University of California at Berkeley, where she established a minority journalism program.
 After leaving UC-Berkeley and working with the NFL, Ms. Kennedy returned to Boston University in 1991 at the Office of Development and Alumni Relations.
 Learn more about Ms. Kennedy.

-Pedro COM ’11 joined the Howard Thurman Center staff in January of 2013 after spending two years in Los Angeles working for a television production company.
-A former Orientation Student Advisor and FYSOP Coordinator for the CSC, Pedro brings a wealth of experience and knowledge about BU.
+Pedro (COM ’11, SED ’15) joined the Howard Thurman Center staff in January of 2013 after spending two years in Los Angeles working for a television studio.
+A former Orientation Student Advisor and FYSOP Coordinator for the CSC, Pedro brings a wealth of experience and knowledge about BU and wishes to continue building community among all students.
 Originally from Brazil, Pedro is fluent in Portuguese and, naturally, a soccer fanatic.

 The Howard Thurman Center Student Ambassadors are a volunteer outfit whose members assist in the development, planning, and implementation of projects designed to build common ground amongst our diverse student body.
 Their projects include our Book Club, Tea Club, the Culture Shock Blog, the Culture Council, and Courageous Dialogues.
 Our Student Ambassadors are a fun and innovative group who reflect a varied array of majors, religions, cultures, and ethnicities.

 Dr. Martin Luther King, Jr. Scholars